 The Tekken series is one of Namco's biggest properties, a beloved handful of games that helped pioneer the 3D one-on-one fighting genre.
 Tekken Arena is an embarrassing mobile cash-in, with no 3D element to speak of and barely any portion that could be called "fighting."
 It might just be the most absurd deviation from the central element of a gaming property that I've ever seen.

 Namco calls Tekken Arena a "Massively Multiplayer Online Strategy Fighting Game."
 What does that mean?
+It means that this is essentially a text-based RPG, wherein you guide your fighter through a series of ever more improbable excuses for beating the crap out of strangers.
 Read More

 It's really a cruel joke to put the words "Tekken" and "Tournament" in the title of a game, and then not deliver what everyone hopes.
 Well, Tekken Card Tournament has just arrived on Android courtesy of NAMCO BANDAI.
 Get ready to square off against opponents and do battle with your carefully-assembled deck of cards.
 Hey, that's... almost as good as fighting.
 Right?

 This title is meant to tie in the the launch of a physical Tekken card game this summer.
+You'll be able to buy over 190 cards in real life, then take advantage of augmented reality and QR codes to bring the physical cards into the game instantly.
 Read More